Arsenic

 These sources refer to a group of compounds containing this chemical:

-- Watch List Substances Considered for Inclusion in the Living Building Challenge Red ListLiving Building Challenge 4.0 - Red List of Materials & Chemicals - Effective April 1, 2022International Living Future Institute (ILFI)
+- Priority for Inclusion in the Living Building Challenge Red ListLiving Building Challenge 4.0 - Red List of Materials & Chemicals - Effective February 1, 2025International Living Future Institute (ILFI)

 Data sources